 - Drainage refers to the channel of a river system in an area.

-- Drainage Basin refers to an area that is drained by one river system, i.e. Main River along with its tributaries.
+- Drainage Basin refers to an area which is drained by one river system, i.e. Main River along with its tributaries.

-- A drainage system refers to the group of channels of drainages, i.e. channels of the main (original) river and its tributaries.
+- Drainage system refers to the group of channels of drainages, i.e. channels of main (original) river and its tributaries.

 - The function of time of the geological period determines the characteristics of the drainage pattern.